Want to learn how to increase blog traffic and reach an even bigger audience than ever before?

 The cool thing about Quora is that your answers stay on Quora forever after you answer one person’s question, someone else might look for the same question in the future and find your answer.

-Neil Patel talks about how he attracts 9872 visitors in one month from Quora.
+Neil Patel talks about how he attracted 9872 visitors in one month from Quora.
 So be sure to check out his strategy in his post.

-Answer enough questions with detail on Quora and you too will build a really good reputation for yourself and establish the credibility of your blog.
+Answer enough questions with detail on Quora and you too will build a really good reputation for yourself and increase blog traffic over time by linking back to your blog content.

 8. Utilize Instagram hashtags and your bio link